chrisgrieser/shimmering-focus/README.md

 - uses [Input Mono](https://input.djr.com/) as default monospace font, because of its increased readability

 **Subtle Design**
-- apart from the points mentioned, the theme pretty much follows Obsidian's default theme, with [iA Writer Quattro](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Quattro) as main font and some shimmering green as secondary accent
+- Stylistically, the theme pretty much follows Obsidian's default theme, with [iA Writer Quattro](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Quattro) as main font and some shimmering green as secondary accent.

 **Style Settings**
-- support for the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/) to customize the theme.
+- **version 1.4: **Support for the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/) to customize the theme.
 - Other then re-enabling the titlebar and the ribbons, you can change (some) font-families and header sizes.
 More settings will be implemented in with upcoming updates.
 React or comment in this [ongoing-improvement-issue regarding which settings you would like to have](https://github.com/chrisgrieser/shimmering-focus/issues/2).

 ## Installation